Hi there, lodge members, #13 here.

 Basic scientists conduct experiments, come up with hypotheses that explain their experimental results, and then conduct more experiments to prove and refine those hypotheses.
 They’re starting at the beginning, and moving forward.
 It’s a slow process with no specific goal, because having a specific goal will bias your interpretation of results.
 (This is a gross oversimplification, and if you really want to nitpick feel free to yell at me on Twitter.)

-But it means that i f you ask a basic scientist to, say, produce a new disease-resistant hybrid of wheat he will tell you he can’t guarantee how long it will take or that he will achieve the desired results because that’s how basic science works.
+But it means that i f you ask a basic scientist to, say, produce a new disease-resistant hybrid of wheat he will tell you he can’t guarantee how long it will take or that he will achieve the desired results because that’s not how basic science works.

 Lysenko guaranteed results in a specific timeline because he wasn’t a scientist at all, but a praktik or technician, and a go-getting yes-man to boot.
 It’s like when the sales guy in your office agrees to an impossible timeline for a project in order to make a sale.
 He figures that when deadlines hit you can either go running back to the client for more money, or deliver a half-assed product and call it a day.

 The simplest definition of pseudo-science is that it is something that seems to have the structure and trappings of science on the surface but actually not actually have these things underneath.

 Michurinist biology, at its heart, argues that heredity is controlled by a substance that cannot observed, studied, or explained but only sort of nebulously understood through its manifestations.
 That’s not a scientific idea at all.
 It is, in fact, almost a religious idea.
 Which makes it pretty ironic that it was cooked up by a bunch of Communists who tried to tart it up with a fresh coat of dialectical materialism.

 For the most part, the people who were attracted to Michurinist biology were young students who were having Communist ideology hammered into them constantly, and who possessed only a superficial understanding of science and its methods.